-- 4.17 The site is within walking and cycling distance to the wide range of shops and services within Galashiels town centre which supports sustainable methods of transportation.
-Vehicular access is available via an existing road junction serving Kingsknowe Drive, which would also serve this site, having the benefit of a right turn lane onto the A7. - 4.18 The site lies immediately adjacent to the A7 and has the benefit of: - Street lighting and a 40mph speed limit; - A footway for pedestrians, including a crossing island in the main road; and - Public transport provision by way of bus lay-bys and shelters. - 4.19 As part of the Council's site assessment to inform the MIR, the Roads Planning Team concludes that the site has good accessibility to public transport, employment and services.
+- The site is within walking and cycling distance to the wide range of shops and services within Galashiels town centre which supports sustainable methods of transportation.
+Vehicular access is available via an existing road junction serving Kingsknowe Drive, which would also serve this site, having the benefit of a right turn lane onto the A7. - 3.19 The site lies immediately adjacent to the A7 and has the benefit of: - Street lighting and a 40mph speed limit; - A footway for pedestrians, including a crossing island in the main road; and - Public transport provision by way of bus lay-bys and shelters.

+3.20 As part of the Council's site assessments to inform the MIR the PLDP2, the Roads Planning Team concludes that the site has good accessibility to public transport, employment and services.

-4.20 Any future application for planning permission would be accompanied by a Transport Assessment.
+Any future application for planning permission would be accompanied by a Transport Assessment.
 The TA would be prepared in consultation with SBC's Roads Planning Team and with Transport Scotland, however issues relating to the trunk road network are not anticipated.